drftpd-ng/drftpd/README.md

 ## Install ant
 Compiling DrFTPD is required to use the software. <br />
-To allow you to compile java you will need to install ANT or ECLIPSE. <br />
+To allow you to compile Java you will need to install Ant or Eclipse. <br />
 You can find the installation documentation here: http://ant.apache.org/manual/install.html <br />

 ### Problems